listr2/listr2/docs/renderer/renderer.md

 Depending on the selected `renderer`, `rendererOptions` as well as the `options` in the `Task` will change accordingly.

 For also configuring the `fallbackRenderer`, you can pass `fallbackRendererOptions` to _Listr_.

+## Visual Effects

+### Coloring

+[`colorette`](https://www.npmjs.com/package/colorette) is used as the underlying coloring library.

+The library automatically detects whether it should use colored output or not depending on your environment but if you want to force/disable colors, you can use the environment variables that the library uses for that action.

+- Environment variable `NO_COLOR` can be set to anything for disabling the coloring.
+- Environment variable `FORCE_COLOR` can be set to anything for forcing the coloring.

+### Unicode Support

+_Listr_ automatically detects whether to use unicode charachters or not depending on the environment, but you can force to always use them with the _Listr_ option `forceUnicode` or environment variable `LISTR_FORCE_UNICODE` can be set.

+### TTY Support

+As described with the renderer fallback, on non-tty environments renderer will try to fallback to the selected text based renderer.
+If you do not want this behavior you can always set `forceTTY` option on _Listr_.